socallinuxexpo/scale-network/switch-configuration/README.md

 The procedure below is replaced with a Makefile now.
 The rest is preserved for troubleshooting in case of an issue with the make process.

-You should be able to go into the switch-configuration directory and simply type 'make'.
-This should generate all of the PDFs, Sticker EPS files, Configuraiton, and Map files needed.

 Once the configuration files are all set up (as described above) and you have set up authentication parameters as described below, simply run